Mongolia–Singapore relations: Trade relations

 According to the data from The Observatory of Economic Complexity, the exported values from Singapore to Mongolia were between 10 and 20 million US dollars.
 The exported value started increasing in 2003, reaching a peak of 70 million US dollars in 2013, before falling between 2009 and 2012.
 Singapore's main export product to Mongolia was motors.
 The proportion of food in exported products from Singapore to Mongolia started increasing in 2002.

 The exported values from Mongolia to Singapore were below 2 million US dollars between 1995 and 2003, in 2005, and between 2007 and 2012.
 In 2004, gold was exported to Singapore, making a high of the exported value, at 20 million US dollars.
 The exported value increased again in 2012 with a rise in the export proportion of transportation utilities and motors.

 Singapore and Mongolia signed agreements among air services, promotion and reciprocal protection of investments and avoidance of double taxation in 1993, 1995 and 2003, separately.
-Direct flights between Singapore and Ulaanbaatar (twice a week, with a stopover in Beijing) began in September 2014, but ended about a year later.
+Direct flights between Singapore and Ulaanbaatar (twice a week, with a stopover in Beijing) began in September 2014, but ended the following year.
+Nearly a decade later, regular non-stop flights between Singapore and Ulaanbaatar took place starting 4 November 2025, with the twice-weekly flights on Tuesdays and Saturdays projected to continue until 26 March 2026.

 Mongolia provided 14-day visa-free access to Singapore passport holders, while Singapore provides 30-day visa-free access to Mongolian passport holders.
 During his visit to Mongolia in 2016, Lee Hsien Loong, the Prime Minister of Singapore, suggested the Mongolian government extend visa-free access to Mongolia for Singapore passport holders up to 30 days.
 This was granted effective June 2017.

-On November 25, 2015, the Embassy of Mongolia in Singapore organized "Mongolia – Singapore Midas Touch Xchange Business Forum 2015" at The Fullerton Hotel Singapore to celebrate the 45th anniversary of the establishment of diplomatic relations between Mongolia and Singapore and the 91st anniversary of the implementation of the first Mongolian constitution and the Declaration of Independence of Mongolia.
+To promote investment, the Embassy of Mongolia in Singapore also organises Business Forums: "Mongolia-Singapore Midas Touch Xchange Business Forum 2015" to celebrate the 45th anniversary of the establishment of diplomatic relations between Mongolia and Singapore and the 91st anniversary of the implementation of the first Mongolian constitution and the Declaration of Independence of Mongolia, and “Mongolia Investment Forum: Singapore 2024” (aimed at attracting investment to Mongolia’s energy and financial sectors), which had over 140 participants, including representatives from banks, financial institutions, investment funds, and private investors from both Mongolia and Singapore.